PresentProgrammer/sandbox/JavaScriptBasics/readme.md

 You can reference form-corresponding objects (HtmlFormElement, Form is used further) through document.<formName> or document.forms collection.
 Note: Form has .submit() method, that does not trigger submit event on the Form object.
 Form's reset() makes entered values to be changed to defaults or cleared completely.
-Every Form object has collection of elements (HTMLFormControlsCollection, consisted of HTMLInputElement, HTMLTextAreaElement and other objects) — myForm.elements
+Every Form object has collection of elements (HTMLFormControlsCollection, consisted of HTMLInputElement, HTMLTextAreaElement, HTMLSelectElement and other objects) — myForm.elements

 #### HTML elements in forms
 Commonly found form elements are the following: